Commencement FAQs

 Will the ceremony be videotaped?

-Yes, the College will be videotaping Commencement.
+Yes, the University will be videotaping Commencement.
 Later in the summer, we will share a highlights video showcasing special moments from both ceremonies.

 Latin Award Ceremonies